-Systemic lupus erythematosus (SLE) can be difficult to diagnose because: Symptoms are similar to several other diseasesThere is no single test to identify SLESymptoms can vary because SLE can affect different areas of the body in different people
+Systemic lupus erythematosus (SLE) can be difficult to diagnose because: Symptoms are similar to many other diseasesThere is no single test to identify SLESymptoms can vary because SLE can affect different areas of the body in different people or at different times in the same person

 in at least 2 limb joints

-Inflammation of the lining of the heart (
+Inflammation of the lining of the heart (pericarditis) or lungs (pleuritis)

 Abnormal kidney testsSeizures